Sey97/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 2. A function that copies a string.
 3. A function that compares two strings.
 4. A function that reverses the content of an array of integers.
+5. A function that changes all lowercase letters of a string to uppercase